KevinWang15/markdown-file-browser/README.md

 # Markdown File Browser

-This project allows you to browse and view multiple Markdown files stored in a `./docs` directory, and now **export the currently viewed Markdown file as a PDF** via a single click!
+This project allows you to browse and view multiple Markdown files stored in a `./docs` directory, export the currently viewed Markdown file as a PDF, and features live reloading of Markdown content.

 ## Major Features

 - **File Listing**: Automatically list all `.md` files in `./docs` when visiting the root URL `/`.
 - **Markdown Rendering**: Uses [`react-markdown`](https://github.com/remarkjs/react-markdown) for flexible and customizable Markdown rendering.
 - **Syntax Highlighting**: Integrates with `react-syntax-highlighter` for code block highlighting.
 - **PDF Export**: Easily generate a PDF of the currently viewed Markdown page.
-This feature uses Puppeteer to render the page headlessly, ensuring the PDF looks just like what you see in the browser—except the "Save to PDF" button is automatically hidden to produce a clean, professional PDF.
+- **Live Reload**: Automatically updates the rendered Markdown content when the source file changes, without losing your scroll position.
 - **Development Flexibility**: Run server and client independently for development.
 Enjoy hot reloading from the React dev server at `http://localhost:3000`.

 ## Getting Started